Dhammakaya Tradition UK: Establishment of the London Branch

 The London temple negotiated the purchase of the old Brookwood Hospital Chapel at Knaphill in 2004 – a building which had previously been derelict for six years at the time of purchase.
 The first incumbent was Phra Kru Sangarak Wairot Vairochano who used his considerable construction experience and the architectural designs of Phra Pichit Thitachayo to convert and refurbish the building into a functioning Buddhist centre in 2005.
-The centre was brought up to UK safety requirements and officially opened by Woking’s Mayor Cllr.
+The centre was brought up to UK safety requirements and officially opened by Woking's Mayor Cllr.
 Bryan Cross on 28 October 2007.
 Wat Charoenbhavana London officially changed its name to Wat Phra Dhammakaya London in 200?.

 Establishment of other branches

 A centre has also been established in Newcastle upon Tyne, in the derelict Saint Andrews Church.
 The church is a Grade II listed building which was built in 1872 by shipbuilding magnate Andrew Leslie of the Hawthorn Leslie shipyard.
 Preparing the centre required a huge refurbishment.
 As of 2015, the refurbishment was in progress, and attempts were made to try to maintain the heritage.
 The centre has activities for both Thai immigrants and English local inhabitants.
-The centre also holds traditional ceremonies open to the public, which are sometimes joined by the local mayor and mayoresse.
+The centre also holds traditional ceremonies open to the public, which are sometimes joined by the local mayor and mayoress.
 The center also organizes teachings in the local area, such as the Beacon Museum.
 As of 2015, the center was run by Phra Samuh Phichit Thitachayao.

 In 2016, another centre was founded in Helensburgh, Scotland.
 As of 2016, the centre was run by Phramaha Amaro, and holds meditation classes regularly.